TV Spielfilm: TV Spielfilm live

 TV Spielfilm live is the streaming media service of TV Spielfilm which was launched in July 2015.
 The service can optionally be used completely free of charge with access to 50 TV channels, but in SD quality and with advertising.
 The access to more than 70 TV channels in HD quality and without advertising cost 9,99 Euro per month.
 The offer is similar to the service of Zattoo, Magine TV or Waipu.tv.

+Sponsorship

+TV Spielfilm has sponsored the German football club Hamburger SV between 2000 and 2003.